dolittle/Documentation/Documentation/documentation/getting_started.md

 $ git submodule add https://github.com/dolittle-fundamentals/dotnet.fundamentals.git dotnet.fundamentals
 ```

-## Linking submodules to `content`
+### 3. Linking submodules to `content`

-The system relies on all documentation content sitting in the `Source/content` folder.
+The [system](./structure) relies on all documentation content sitting in the `Source/content` folder.
 This includes markdown files, images and other resources you link to your documentation.

 The `content` folder contains the parent folders, with a matching `_index.md` and the contents of the `Documentation` folder from the repository directly in this.

 This is done by creating a symbolic link to the repositories `Documentation` folder.

 ```
 <Documentation root>